rahulsinghal11/codebrew/README.md

 ## 🚀 Overview

 **CodeBrew** is an advanced AI-powered platform that automatically selects random GitHub repositories from a configured list, fetches their code using the GitHub API, analyzes them for improvements, and automates the process of creating pull requests and sending email digests.
+It also features a beautiful analytics dashboard for tracking all code improvements and team activity.
 It is designed for teams and individuals who want to supercharge their code quality, automate code reviews, and streamline the process of applying best practices across multiple repositories.

 ---